adonisjs/v6-docs/content/docs/testing/database_tests.md

 ### Global transaction

 When running tests, you may want to keep your database clean between each test.
-For that, you can use the `testUtils.db().beginGlobalTransaction()` hook.
+For that, you can use the `testUtils.db().withGlobalTransaction()` hook.
 This hook will start a transaction before each test and roll it back at the end of the test.

 ```ts
 // title: tests/unit/user.spec.ts